Inflation in Russia

 Russia - Inflation

-Inflation hits highest level since October 2019 in August
+Inflation comes in at highest level since June 2016 in September

 Russia - Inflation Data